 This service offers practical advice on dealing with debt including self-help packs, sample letters to creditors and personal budget sheets.

-Open from 9am-8:00pm Monday to Friday and 9am-12.30pm Saturday.
-Outside of these hours, you can leave a message and they will call you back the next working day
+Open from 9:00am to 8:00pm Monday to Friday and 9:00am to 12.30pm Saturday.
+Outside these hours, you can leave a message and they will call you back the next working day.

 You may get legal aid if your home is at risk.
 They offer advice to people in debt who are on a low income or on benefits.
 Help is also available on a number of other topics including housing, family, welfare benefits (Upper Tribunal appeals and above), discrimination and education.